johannschopplich/toon/SPEC.md

   - "- value" (primitive), "- [M]: …" (inline array), or "- key: …" (object).
   - If first field is "- key:" with nested object: nested fields at +2; subsequent sibling fields at +1.
 - Root form:
-  - Root array if the first depth-0 line is a header.
+  - Root array if the first depth-0 line is a header (per Section 6).
   - Root primitive if exactly one non-empty line and it is not a header or key-value.
   - Otherwise object.
 - Strict mode checks: